FREQUENTLY ASKED QUESTIONS

 To whom it applies?

-Genervest is being launched in Greece initially and will be rolled out across Europe during 2021, and then to other regions.
+Genervest’s platform is being launched in Greece initially and will be rolled out across in Europe during 2022

 Genervestors are the people who become members of Genervest SCE and lend money to or invest in Genervestees.